Oyetech3/internship-week2/README.md

 Let me  commit and revert it
 Let me make changes here manually and pull it to my local machine let set upsream
+Created another branch and merged it to the second branch